area9innovation/flow9/tools/gringo/readme.md

 using the `out=1` option to `Gringo`.
 Can be helpful when debugging.
 Option 3 is the most efficient, and recommended for production.
 The parser is saved in exp_parser.flow using the `compile=1` option to Gringo.

+So when you start a new grammar, we recommend you use approach 1.
+Once your grammar and semantic actions are complete, then switch to the third approach for the best performance.

 ## Semantic action helper